lrbonsu/Safe-Trip-Recommender/README.md

 ## Project Structure
 * `/02 Data Cleaning`, `03 EDA Preliminary`, `04 Merging Datasets`, `05 EDA In-Depth`, `06 Multi-criteria Decision Analysis`-Contains the Jupyter notebooks detailing the data cleaning, EDA analysis and modeling steps.
 * `/01 Datasets`-Directory containing the processed datasets used in the project.
-* `/docs`-Documentation and Datafolio materials designed in Canva.
+* `/07 docs`-Documentation and Datafolio materials designed in Canva.
 * `requirements.txt`-Required Python libraries for the project.

 ## Contributing